RustyRoboticsBV/Rusty.Pawns/README.md

   └ Component N
 ```

-Several types of components exist:
+Several categories of components exist:
 - Actions:
   - Movements: Implement movement behavior such as walking, jumping, flying or dashing.
-Each action manages its own movement state.
-The pawn composits them into one movement vector each loop.
+Each movement maintains its own state, which the pawn comnbines into one movement vector each frame.
-  - Modifiers: Modify the state of movement actions.
-Can be used to alter a single movement, or to model interactions between several movements.
+  - Modifiers: Alter the state of movement actions.
+These can affect individual movements or model interactions between multiple movements.
 - Properties: Provide configurable values for actions, such as speed, acceleration or timing settings.
 - Raycasters: Perform collision detection.
 - Triggers: Detect events or state changes and fire effects in response.